translationalneuromodeling/tapas/huge/README.md

 =============================================================

 This toolbox implements variational Bayesian inversion for hierarchical unsupervised generative embedding (HUGE).
-To get started, read the tutorial
+To get started, read the [tutorial](huge_tutorial.html), which you can also open in Matlab:
 ```
     open huge_tutorial.html
 ```